 In addition, don’t forget to send out updates and reminders to your volunteers.
 Take advantage of social media sites to reach and recruit students.
 Send text alerts regarding start times or any last minute details.

-6. Have a face-to-face and visit the site prior to the event to determine any special needs or 15042682762_4e91db0944_orequirements.
+6. Have a face-to-face and visit the site prior to the event to determine any special needs or requirements.
 “It’s of great value to travel into the community and meet with the organizers,” said Lewandowski.
 “Look at their space and the tools available.”

 For example, if students are going to work outside around plants, trees, gardens, etc., make sure they have the proper tools and know to wear appropriate attire to avoid any potential mishaps like coming in contact with poison ivy!